davidgalvez/wp-lapizzeria-theme/README.md

 # wp-lapizzeria-theme
-Wordpress Theme for a pizza restaurant using personalized gutemberg blocks
+Wordpress responsive Theme for a pizza restaurant using personalized gutemberg blocks